Getting started

 ```

-On the Monitor tab you can track real-time feature exposure, adoption and user feedback.
+On the Monitor tab, you can track real-time flag exposure, adoption, and user feedback.

 ### Track exposure

-The Exposed chart shows you companies that have been exposed to your feature.
-This means, companies that have been checked for feature access as per your targeting rules and the check return "enabled".
+The Exposed chart shows companies that have been exposed to your flag.
+This means they were checked for flag access against your targeting rules and the check returned `enabled`.

 ### Track adoption

-To track if exposed companies are also interacting with your feature, you can use `track` .
+To track whether exposed companies are also interacting with your flag, use `track`.

 See the code example below.